sharkdp/vivid/README.md

 Check out the [release page](https://github.com/sharkdp/vivid/releases) for binary builds.

+Make sure that you install the contents of the `share/vivid` folder at `/usr/share/vivid` or at `$HOME/.config/vivid`.

 ### Via cargo

 If you have Rust 1.30 or higher, you can install `vivid` from source via `cargo`:
 ```
 cargo install vivid
 ```

+Make sure that you install the assets (database and themes) separately.
+See above for instructions.

 ## License